 What is to give light must endure burning. ~Viktor Frankl

-Frankl was ultimately sent to Auschwitz, where he counseled himself and his fellow prisoners through surviving the un-survivable.
+Ultimately Frankl was sent to Auschwitz, where he found meaning by counseling himself and his fellow prisoners through surviving the un-survivable.
 His experiences in the camps solidified what he had always theorized: life demands meaning.

 When there is meaning, there is survival.

 Time and again, he saw that those who had “something to live for” did just that.

 One prisoner yearned to see his young son again.
 Another, a scientist, was driven to finish his life’s work.

 Others who lacked such passion – such purpose – perished.

 After the war, he continued to see that people who found a meaning in their struggles powered through them.
 They persevered where others who lacked purpose could not.